How to get from Kuala Lumpur to Langkawi

 One way to travel by train from Kuala Lumpur to Langkawi is via Alor Setar in Kuala Kedah.
 From here, you’ll still need to take a bus and a ferry to Langkawi.

 If you’re thinking of taking the train and are on a budget, we recommend this route.
-This option is cheaper than travelling via Kuala Perlis and also the next option to the flight with the shortest travel time at around 6.5 hours.
+This option is cheaper than travelling via Kuala Perlis and also the next option to the flight with the shortest travel time at around 6 hours 45 minutes to 7 hours 10 minutes.

 Step 1: Kuala Lumpur to Alor Setar by Train